 This is not the rainy season in Cozumel, though.
 You may experience the fleeting showers that are somewhat common in the tropics but relax – those are few and far between at this time of year, barring some kind of major weather front passing through.

-On the off chance it does rain, we’ve got you covered with some fun, local rainy-day suggestions, here.
+On the off chance it does rain, we’ve got you covered with this article on some fun, local rainy-day activity suggestions, here.

 Cozumel Diving Marine Life in February and March

 Diving in Cozumel is great year-round, but in February and March, the primary benefit is that you are still catching the spotted eagle ray season in Cozumel.
 Consider yourself lucky, and cross your fingers that you encounter some of these beautiful rays during your dives.

 Divers in Cozumel will often get a glimpse of 1 or 2 gliding eagle rays in the blue, off the walls in the more southern dive sites, like Columbia Deep or Palancar Caves.
 This is an amazing visual, with their crisp white markings in stark contrast to their black skin and the deep blue of the Caribbean.